Linux

 Conclusion

 If you have this far, you successfully configured the main functionalities of your Linux Router and can use it as your main internet connection for your home.
-At the next chapter we will configure other services as Jellyfin, a private streaming service and Nextcloud, a private cloud solution.
+In the next chapter, we will configure other services such as Jellyfin, a private streaming service, and Nextcloud, a private cloud solution.

 keywords: macmini • roteador • linux • nixos • ubuquiti • unifi • podman • docker